CoqHott/univalent_parametricity/readme.md

 - ./translation
    contains the univalent parametricity translation (Fig 3) and associated proofs

-- ./proof-universe-with-hott-lib/
-  a proof of the fundamental property for the universe (requires hoqc)

 ## Compilation

 You need Coq 8.6 to compile the main directory